 When many people think “single parent” they automatically think of the single mom.
 While single moms do make up the majority of single parents, single dads are on the rise.

-According to research published in 2013 and released by the Pew Research Social & Demographic Trends in the article “The Rise of Single Fathers” minor children living in a home headed by a single dad has increased about nine-fold since the 1960s.
+According to research published by the Pew Research Social & Demographic Trends in the article “The Rise of Single Fathers” minor children living in a home headed by a single dad has increased about nine-fold since the 1960s.
 In 2011 the number was 2.6 million minor children living with dad.

 The number of children living in single parent households has been on the increase since the seventies when divorce rates began to skyrocket in our country and around the world.
 Men are now beginning to pick up the slack in raising minor children.
 It is estimated that almost one-quarter, or 24%, of single parent homes are now a single dad home.